RIR/Full-Stack-Open/README.md

-# Full-Stack-Open-2021
+# Full-Stack-Open

-My solutions for assignments of the [Full Stack Open](https://fullstackopen.com/) 2021 course by University of Helsinki.
+My solutions for assignments of the [Full Stack Open](https://fullstackopen.com/) course by University of Helsinki.

 Parts 0-4 completed on earlier implementations of the course.